Motion vs Time in Lean: Improve Work by Studying Motion

 • Are tools and materials placed to support flow, or are they forcing extra motion?

-• Does the work environment match the natural movements of the human body?
+• Does the work environment align with the natural movements of the human body?

 • Can a new person understand what to do just by looking at the setup?

-• Are we performing only what’s essential, or are we burdened by assumptions and complexity?
+• Are we performing only what’s essential, or are we burdened by complexity and assumptions?

-Here are four areas where studying motion leads to meaningful, sustainable improvements:
+Here are four areas where motion-based thinking drives sustainable results:

 1. Part Presentation: Enabling Flow Through Placement

-One of the simplest and most overlooked contributors to wasted motion is poor layout.
-When materials, tools, or information are placed inconsistently, or far from where they’re needed, workers must walk, reach, search, or adjust repeatedly.
+One of the simplest yet most overlooked sources of wasted motion is layout.
+Materials, tools, and information placed inconsistently or far from where they’re needed force workers to reach, bend, or walk unnecessarily.

-That motion isn’t always visible unless you’re watching for it.
-A time study might show a long task time.
-But it won’t tell you that someone had to reach over their shoulder ten times an hour or walk 20 extra feet between steps.
+A time study might flag a long task duration, but it won’t reveal that a worker had to reach overhead ten times an hour or walk twenty extra feet between steps.
+Motion study captures these hidden inefficiencies.

 4. Task Simplification: Doing What Truly Matters